Lost in translation: A person shouting in to a tin can telephone

 I also have to request confirmation of the disability absence policy about a dozen times before I receive it.
 It is still contradicted for the next few months and I am blamed for this confusion (I am disabled you see).
 I am told I don’t need to provide medical evidence if my absence is related to an ongoing condition, then I’m told I do, then I don’t, then I do… I am wasting NHS time (and mine) in the process.
-My sick notes advising them of exacerbation of Meniere’s and stress and anxiety go unacknowledged anyway and my line manager is told not to contact me while I am on long term sick (contrary to policy – and common sense).
+My sick notes advising them of exacerbation of Meniere’s and stress and anxiety go unacknowledged anyway and my line manager is told not to reply to my emails asking about adjustments and returning to work while I am signed off sick (contrary to policy – and common sense).

-They eventually tell me they will make adjustments but when I ask for information about them and my return to work they won’t discuss it.
-At one point I even get an email from HR saying “See you on Monday” when I don’t work on Mondays and I still have no information about my return to work, adjustments, timetable, anything.
+They eventually tell me they will make adjustments but when I ask for details and information about my return to work they won’t discuss it.
+At one point I even get an email from HR saying “See you on Monday” when I don’t work on Mondays and I still have no information about my return to work, adjustments, timetable, line manager… anything.

-Work health insurance premium creeps up to $200 but cover is reduced.
+Work’s annual health insurance premium creeps up to £150 but cover is reduced.
 Due to moving jobs within the financial year and needing regular doctor appointments for scans and prescriptions I have to pay the premium twice (after much ado this is later refunded).
 Occupational health recommend returning to the UK for consolidated care and a new hearing aid which I cannot get in this country but the insurance no longer covers me outside of the region I’m working in.

 When my employer tries to terminate my employment via their lawyers after I make a tribunal claim (not before raising concerns informally, going through a grievance, appeal and the internal whistle-blowing process) they are happy to leave me without access to health insurance in this country AND access to the NHS in the UK as these are both dependent on my employment with the British Council.
 And happy to leave me without a job evidently.